MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/deploy-use/deploy-aip-scanner.md

 ## List of cmdlets for the Azure Information Protection scanner

 Other cmdlets for the scanner include letting you change the service account and database for the scanner, getting the current settings for the scanner, and uninstalling it.
-The complete list of cmdlets for the scanner are the following:
+The scanner uses the following cmdlets:

 - [Add-AIPScannerRepository](/powershell/module/azureinformationprotection/Add-AIPScannerRepository.md)